nhsd-a2si/docs-uec-appts/_pages/deployment/toolkit/dep_devptl.md

      Note – you need to find the correct CRL file for the right SSP integration or live environment
      * If you are using IIS:
         * There is a way of setting IIS CRL to default to the cached file and use that even if the downloaded CRL expiry date is in the past.
         * If CertCheckMode is set to 2, certificate revocation verification will be done based on the cached CRL on the IIS server.
-IIS will not try to connect to the remote server to download the CRL even if it has expired and in which case CRL verification will fail (see; https://docs.microsoft.com/en-gb/windows/win32/api/http/ns-http-http_service_config_ssl_param?redirectedfrom=MSDN).
+IIS will not try to connect to the remote server to download the CRL even if it has expired and in which case CRL verification will fail (see; <a href="https://docs.microsoft.com/en-gb/windows/win32/api/http/ns-http-http_service_config_ssl_param?redirectedfrom=MSDN" target="_blank">MSDN Article</a>).

 ### End-to-End test